Prince Harry and Meghan Markle Just Announced All 10 Members of Their Adorable Bridal Party!

 “She has a very close-knit circle of friends and she didn’t want to choose one over another,” a palace spokesman said.
 “All have been actively involved in helping her prepare for the day and will be there in the days beforehand.
 She’s very happy to have their support.”

 Harry, however, will have a best man.
-His older brother, Prince William, will stand by his side just as Harry did for William on his wedding day on 2011.
+His older brother, Prince William, will stand by his side just as Harry did for William on his wedding day in 2011.